sgarrison05/Comptime-Calculator_basic/README.md

 v.4.02 - Added email provider options

 v.4.10 – Cosmetic Changes, Updated About Form, and Repaired listbox lineup on Reconcile Sheet

+v.4.20 - Added Subroutine to address bug whereas the Comptime Folder nor Comtimerun/Bank file would not be created on the first run if the user did not enter a balance at first start.
+Updated README.md file as well as the appropriate Comptime_Calculator_Users_Guide.pdf.

+v.4.21 - Cleaned up variables and elemenated the need for the bank file.
+Program now pulls bank from comptimerun.txt sheet as I always had intended it.